benzouye/acf-openstreetmap/README.md

 # acf-openstreetmap
-WordPress plugin to create OpenStreetMap with Advanced Custom Fileds plugin
+WordPress plugin to create OpenStreetMap with Advanced Custom Fields plugin

 ## Install
 First, ensure you have the Advanced Custom Fields (ACF) WordPress plugin installed and activated on your WordPress running site.